kubernetes/steering/elections.md

 evaluating independence of corporate subsidiaries) a majority of all non-involved Steering Committee members will decide.

+### Committee Conflicts of Interest

+Potential committee conflicts of interest are detailed in the [election documentation in kubernetes/community][committee-coi].

 ### Terms and Election Cycles

 Steering committee members are elected to serve one, two year term.
 Members can